Dudgit/Virtual-Cell-Analysis/README.md

 ├── README.md
 ├── trainers/              -> Store here different kind of training routines, everything you work on.
 └── utils/                 -> All the extra libraries you want to use.
+│   ├── *templates.py           -> If we want to user unified training routines/dataset routines we can put them into classes here.
+│   └── version1/               -> If you wourk on a specific approach, give it a name and include it here.
+│       └── model.py
+│       └── dataset.py
+│       └── *extra_utils.py
+│   └── version2/
+│       └── model.py
+│       └── dataset.py
+│       └── *extra_utils.py

 TODO: More descriptive readme